Best Riding Lawn Mowers for Small Yards

 That means you need to think carefully about your budget and the type of mower you really need for the job.
 It's better to err on the side of having too much mower than not enough.
 However, that can stretch your budget, so you ideally want to find the sweet spot of the right mower for your small yard.

-What Are the Main Types of Riding Mowers?
+Main Types of Riding Mowers

 When you're considering riding mowers, you're mainly looking at three kinds of mowers for small yards: lawn tractors, rear-engine riding mowers and zero-turn mowers.